rga78/machine-learning-project/exercise.Rmd

 classe variable is one of A,B,C,D,E, corresponding to the fashion in which the exercise was performed.

-The data is partitioned into a training dataset and testing dataset, using a 60/40 split.
+The data are partitioned into a training dataset and testing dataset, using a 60/40 split.
 The model will be trained on the training dataset, then applied to the testing dataset to see how well the model applies to data it has not been trained on.